inferadb/control/docker/fdb-integration-tests/README.md

-# FoundationDB Integration Tests for Management API
+# FoundationDB Integration Tests for Control

-This directory contains Docker-based integration tests for the InferaDB Management API with FoundationDB.
+This directory contains Docker-based integration tests for the InferaDB Control with FoundationDB.

 ## Overview

-The integration test suite validates that the management API works correctly with a real FoundationDB cluster, testing:
+The integration test suite validates that Control works correctly with a real FoundationDB cluster, testing:

 - Transaction handling and retries
 - Conflict resolution